-The Marine Systems Institute at Tallinn University of Technology is a university education, research and development institution whose competence and responsibility involves basic and applied research of the Baltic Sea physical and biogeochemical processes in order to better understand and model those processes in the context of changing atmospheric, terrestrial, and human impacts.
+The Department of Marine Systems of TalTech is a university education, research and development institution whose competence and responsibility involves basic and applied research of the Baltic Sea physical and biogeochemical processes in order to better understand and model those processes in the context of changing atmospheric, terrestrial, and human impacts.
 The studies are important for development of marine information systems and forecasting methods.

 MSI is using different approaches for the monitoring of the state and rapid changes in the marine environment – research vessel SALME together with several systems used in modern oceanography, like Ferrybox systems installed on ships of opportunity and on board of the research vessel, instrument packages installed on surface buoys or vertical profilers and towed undulating devices.
 Remote sensing techniques are used daily to map different environmental parameters over a large sea area.